-After designing logos for businesses across the Hawkesbury and beyond, we’ve found that the strongest logos usually have six things in common…
+After designing logos for businesses across the Hawkesbury, Sydney and throughout Australia, we’ve found that the strongest logos consistently share these six things in common…

 Keep it Simple (Stupid)